tbarlow12/InfoExtractionProject/README.txt

 --RUNNING THE PROGRAM--

-At runtime, the script fetches those libraries and uses them in the algorithm To run, type the following command into a CADE lab Linux terminal:
+At runtime, the script fetches those libraries and uses them in the algorithm To run the program with the development sets, type the following command into a CADE lab Linux terminal:

 sh qa.sh

+To run the program with the test set, type the following command into a CADE lab Linux terminal:

+sh full.sh

 I have tested to be sure that permissions are open for the necessary folders.